As00-00/Housing_prices-Analysis/README.md

 Statistical models which were used in the process of analysing the data were-->

-1)Gradient Descent Algorithm (Linear Regression)
+1) Gradient Descent Algorithm (Linear Regression)

-2)Weighted Gadient Decent Algorithm
+2) Weighted Gadient Decent Algorithm

-3)Polynomial Regression
+3) Polynomial Regression

-4)Partial Least Squares
+4) Partial Least Squares

-5)Generalized Additive Models(GAM's)
+5) Generalized Additive Models(GAM's)

-6)Decision Tress(Random Forests)
+6) Decision Tress(Random Forests)

 Further regularisation Techniques like Ridge and Lasso regression were used to further optimize the model by tackling overfitting and multicollinearity.